colbsa/UnamiLodge.org/_posts/news/2020-11-13-2020-November-Induction.md

 ---
 layout: post
-title: Last Induction of the Year
+title: Last Induction of the Year - Updated
 author:
-date: 2020-11-02
+date: 2020-11-13
 banner:
 thumbnail: 2020-Induction-Weekend.png
 excerpt: One last Ordeal Induction of the year coming right on up!